 The target demographic who would benefit most from having an ABLE account is likely to need more than $15,000 per year in assistance.
 Once again, a traditional Special Needs Trust may be a better option as such trusts can hold unlimited amounts of assets and may receive unlimited contributions from anyone other than the beneficiary.

 Funds held in ABLE accounts may only be used for a very specific set of qualified disability expenses, otherwise distributions lose their tax advantaged status and are slammed with a 10% federal penalty and a 2.5% California state penalty.
 Furthermore, “qualified disability expenses” are subject to change at the whims of Congress.
 Funds held in a Special Needs Trust may be used for any expense.
 The only potential drawback is that certain distributions from a Special Needs Trust may reduce or eliminate SSI or Medi-Cal eligibility.

 ABLE accounts do serve some utility in promoting self-sufficiency among people who benefit from SSI and Medi-Cal.
 If a recipient of those programs has an ABLE account, they need not worry about having more than $2,000 in assets and losing their public benefits.
 Having access to a savings account that does not count toward the overall asset limit would help otherwise disadvantaged people gain a sense of control over their personal economic situation.

 While ABLE accounts are not a replacement for the time-tested Special Needs Trust, they are a useful supplement to the estate planner’s toolbox and should not be overlooked when advising clients with beneficiaries who have special needs.

-If you have questions regarding ABLE accounts and Special Needs Trusts, contact our office at (916) 419-2100.
+If you have questions regarding ABLE accounts and Special Needs Trusts, contact Attorney Mark S. Drobny or G. Kevin Lachona, who assisted in updating this article at (916) 419-2100.